NorESMhub/NorESM/doc/diagnostics/diag_run.rst

 in the climatology and time-series computations.
 The ocean (blom) and its biogeochemistry (hamocc) have been developed in-house.

 Please note, the ocean component of the NorESM2, BLOM, is an updated version of MICOM.
-It is named MICOM in in NorESM1 for CMIP5 experiments and many (but not all) NorESM2 experiments for CMIP6 experiments.
-Therefore, for experiments with MICOM as the ocean component of NOrESM, `-m micom` should be used in the command line option for ``diag_run``.
+It is named MICOM in NorESM1 for CMIP5 experiments and in NorESM2 for many (but not all) CMIP6 experiments.
+Therefore, for experiments with MICOM as the ocean component of NorESM, `-m micom` should be used in the command line option for ``diag_run``.

 diag_run has two modes: